-- 17. The Defendants are individuals and/or business entities of unknown makeup, each of whom, upon information and belief, either reside or operate in foreign jurisdictions, or redistribute products from the same or similar sources in those locations.
+- 19. The Defendants are individuals and/or business entities of unknown makeup, each of whom, upon information and belief, either reside or operate in foreign jurisdictions, or redistribute products from the same or similar sources in those locations.
 Defendants have the capacity to be sued pursuant to Federal Rule of Civil Procedure 17(b).
-Defendants target their business activities toward consumers throughout the United States, including within this district, and conduct pervasive business through the operation of, at least, one fully interactive commercial Internet based e-commerce store via, at least, the Internet based online marketplaces, Amazon.com, eBay.com, Wish.com, and AliExpress.com under the Seller IDs. - 18.
+Defendants target their business activities toward consumers throughout the United States, including within this district, and conduct pervasive business through the operation of, at least, one fully interactive commercial Internet based e-commerce store via, at least, the Internet based online marketplaces, Amazon.com, eBay.com, Wish.com, and AliExpress.com under the Seller IDs. - 20.
 Defendants use aliases in conjunction with the operation of their businesses, including but not limited to those as set forth in Schedule "A" hereto.

-19.Defendants are the past and present controlling forces behind the sale of products bearing and/or using infringements of at least one of Plaintiff's Mark, Trade Dress, or Works, and/or a substantially similar copy of Plaintiff's Works as described herein using at least the Seller IDs.

-20.Upon information and belief, Defendants directly engage in unfair competition with Plaintiff and their authorized resellers, through passing off, by advertising, offering for sale and selling goods bearing and/or using infringements of at least one of Plaintiff's Mark, Trade Dress, or Works, to consumers within the United States and this district through several fully interactive, commercial Internet websites and Internet based e-commerce stores operating under, at least, the storefronts, the Seller IDs, and any additional domain names, websites and corresponding website URLs or seller identifications and store URL aliases not yet known to Plaintiff.
-Defendants have purposefully directed some portion of their illegal activities towards consumers in the Commonwealth of Pennsylvania through the advertisement, offer to sell, sale, and/or shipment of Infringing Products into the Commonwealth.

-21.Defendants have registered, established or purchased, and maintained the on-line marketplace website storefronts and Seller IDs.
+- 21.Defendants are the past and present controlling forces behind the sale of products bearing and/or using infringements of at least one of Plaintiff's Mark or Works, and/or a substantially similar copy of Plaintiff's Works as described herein using at least the Seller IDs. - 22.
+Upon information and belief, Defendants directly engage in Defendants are either (i) using wihout authorization Plaintiff's distinct photograph(s)("Plaintiff's Works"), while promoting, selling, offering for sale and distributing knock-offs of Plaintiff's Product thus unfairly competing and/or (ii) infringing on Plaintiff's Works and/or (iii) using Plaintiff's federally registered trademark BUTTERFLY CRAZE®, while offering to sell and selling knock-offs of Plaintiff's Product, thus counterfeiting, to consumers within the United States and this district through several fully interactive, commercial Internet websites and Internet based e-commerce stores operating under, at least, the storefronts, the Seller IDs, and any additional domain names, websites and corresponding website URLs or seller identifications and store URL aliases not yet known to Plaintiff.
+Defendants have purposefully directed some portion of their illegal activities towards consumers in the Commonwealth of Pennsylvania through the advertisement, offer to sell, sale, and/or shipment of Knock-Off Products into the Commonwealth. - 23.
+Defendants have registered, established or purchased, and maintained the on-line marketplace website storefronts and Seller IDs.
 Upon information and belief, Defendants have engaged in fraudulent conduct with respect to the registration of the storefronts and Seller IDs by providing false and/or misleading information to the Internet based e-commerce platforms where they offer for sale and/or sell, during the registration or maintenance process related to their respective Seller ID.
 Upon information and belief, Defendants have anonymously registered and maintained some of the Seller IDs for the sole purpose of engaging in illegal infringing activities.